mageni/mageni/README.md

 We envision a world where cybersecurity and vulnerability management is an enjoyable and uplifting experience that is truly fulfilling in your life.

 ## Audience
+- Defender
 - PenTester
 - Cybersecurity Professionals
 - SOC Analyst
 - Chief Information Security Officer
 - Security Researchers
 - Auditors
+- Database Administrators
 - Red Team
-- Malware Analyst
 - Business owners
 - System Administrators
 - Developers
-- And anyone concerned about cybersecurity and vulnerabilities

 ## Official Documentation
 Documentation for Mageni can be found on the <a href="https://www.mageni.net/docs">Mageni website</a>